Maire Comerford: Republican politics

 Following the Civil War, Comerford supported Éamon de Valera and his abstentionist Republican candidates, but split with him (as did Mary MacSwiney) when he entered the Dáil in 1927.
 In 1926 he had established the Fianna Fáil party, which drew off a number of Cumann na mBan supporters and weakened it thereafter.
 Comerford remained a member of what was from then on generally seen as a committed group which would not compromise in terms of politics on constitutional matters.

 In 1935-65, despite their political differences, she worked as a journalist at De Valera's newspaper The Irish Press.
 During "The Emergency", the Irish Directorate of Military Intelligence was concerned about The Irish Press having Comerford, Brian O'Neill, R. M. Fox, Geoffrey Coulter, and Tom Mullins on its staff.

 Later life

 In 1967 Comerford worked on the restoration of the Tailors' Hall in Dublin, which had housed Wolfe Tone's nascent republican parliament in the 1790s, with the Irish Georgian Society.
-In 1969 her book The First Dáil was published by Joe Clarke.
+In 1969 her book, The First Dáil, was published by Joe Clarke.
+In later years she felt that Éamon de Valera's suggestion in America in 1919-20 that Ireland's future relationship to Britain would be about the same as that of Cuba to the USA had started the mentality of compromise that had led to the Treaty being signed in 1921.

 In the 1970s and up to her death she supported the Provisional Irish Republican Army war in Northern Ireland, in particular its hunger strike campaign.
-In 1976 she was interviewed for the 'Curious Journey' television documentary with other survivors of the 1914-23 period These interviews were later published as a book Curious Journey.
+In 1976 she was interviewed for the 'Curious Journey' television documentary with other survivors of the 1914-23 period.
+These interviews were later published as a book titled Curious Journey.
 An Oral History of Ireland's Unfinished Revolution (1982).

 Comerford worked as a journalist until her retirement in the 1960s.
 She never married.

+Brian Harrison recorded an oral history interview with Comerford, in July 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Comerford discussed Irish nationalism and the women's movement, including the involvement of Hanna Sheehy-Skeffington.